k98kurz/tapescript/docs.md

 ## OP_INVOKE - 85 - x55

-Takes an item from the queue as `contract_id`; takes an int from the queue as `argcount`; takes `argcount` items from the queue as arguments; tries to invoke the contract's abi method, passing it the arguments; puts any return values onto the queue.
+Takes an item from the stack as `contract_id`; takes an int from the stack as `argcount`; takes `argcount` items from the stack as arguments; tries to invoke the contract's abi method, passing it the arguments; puts any return values onto the stack.
 Raises ScriptExecutionError if the argcount is negative, contract is missing, or the contract does not implement the `CanBeInvoked` interface.
 Raises TypeError if the return value type is not bytes or NoneType.
 If allowed by tape.flag[0], will put any return values into cache at key b'IR'.